Original Issuance Date: July 10, 1975

 1. Policy Purpose

-This policy sets forth the systemwide policy related to extramural support, which includes gifts, grants, contracts, and cooperative agreements.
-Sound administrative procedures and services are indispensable in assuring that a proper University atmosphere exists in support of extramural programs and in establishing and maintaining proper relationships with outside sponsors.
+This policy sets forth the systemwide parameters related to extramural support, which includes gifts, grants, sponsored contracts, and cooperative agreements.
+Sound administrative procedures and services are indispensable in assuring a proper support environment for extramural programs and in establishing and maintaining appropriate relationships with outside sponsors.

 2. Responsible UW System Officer